Pathology Forensic Pathology Fellowship

 Forensic Pathology Fellowship

-The Department of Pathology at the University of Utah offers an ACGME-accredited, one-year fellowship program in forensic pathology.
+The Department of Pathology at the University of Utah offers an ACGME-accredited, one-year fellowship program in forensic pathology for those board eligible or board certified in anatomic pathology from the American Board of Pathology.
 Training will be at the Utah Office of the Medical Examiner with additional exposure to forensic toxicology at the Utah State Laboratory and criminology at the Utah State Crime Lab.
 All three facilities are located in adjacent buildings at the Utah public health campus.

 The Utah Medical Examiner Office is a statewide office serving a population of over 3 million providing exposure to a jurisdictional caseload of greater than 3,000 death investigations per year.